isd-sgcu/6-oct-quiz/README.md

 ```
 $ firebase hosting:channel:deploy <CHANNEL_ID>
 ```
 To redeploy to the same channel, run the same command with the same channel ID.
-Channel ID is arbitary and will create a new channel when the channel ID doesn't previously exist.
+Channel ID is required but can be anything.
+If the preview channel with given channel ID does not exist, it will create a new channel with the channel ID.

 Note: No need to init firebase.
 It's already initialized in repo.